amasandy/Checkout-Experience-iOS/README.md

 # Amadeus Checkout iOS SDK

-The Amadeus Checkout SDK for iOS makes it ease to build the payment experience of your iOS app.
-Use our customizable component to propose to your users all large set of method of payment.
+The Amadeus Checkout SDK for iOS makes it easy to build the payment experience of your iOS app.
+Use our customizable component to propose to your users a large set of methods of payment.

   ![](doc/img/styles.png)